Selleo/DevPath/content/web_development/Framework and language/react-native/basics.md

 ## 📦 ReactNative / Lists

-Very offen we using virtual list components to render some results from B/E
+Very often we using virtual list components to render some results from B/E

 ### 🎓 Learn